vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/install.md

     === ":fontawesome-brands-windows: &nbsp; Windows"

-        Save Modules [module dependencies](index.md#module-dependencies) from the PowerShell Gallery on a non air-gapped machine by running the following commands:
+        From a system with an Internet connection, save the module dependencies from the PowerShell Gallery by running the following commands in the PowerShell console:

         ```powershell
         --8<-- "./docs/snippets/save-module-local-windows.ps1"
         ```

-        Copy the PowerShell Modules [module dependencies](index.md#module-dependencies) from the Local Machine to air-gapped facing machine by running the following commands:
+        From the system with the Internet connection, copy the module dependencies to a target system by running the following commands in the PowerShell console:

         ```powershell
         --8<-- "./docs/snippets/copy-module-local-windows.ps1"
         ```

-        Import the PowerShell Modules [module dependencies](index.md#module-dependencies) from the air-gapped machine by running the following commands:
+        On the target system, import the module dependencies by running the following commands in the PowerShell console:

         ```powershell
         --8<-- "./docs/snippets/import-module.ps1"